Johannes Dantiscus , "Father of Polish Diplomacy" and humanist,

 David's harp refers to his coronation as poets in 1515.
 The cross of Jerusalem, a large Roman R with the Petrus key, half a wheel with a sword (Catherine symbol), and the shell with the crossed pilgrim sticks represent Johannes Dantiscus pilgrimages to Jerusalem, Rome, St. Catherine's Monastery (Sinai) and Santiago de Compostela.

 During his time as an envoy, Johannes Dantiscus met numerous personalities and scholars across Europe, including the medalist Christoph Weiditz, who followed an invitation from Dantiscus to Spain.
-At the Spanish court, Weiditz also created a medal on HernŠn Cortťs in 1529 and his medals on Mercurino Gattinara.
+At the Spanish court, Weiditz also created a medal on HernŠn Cortťs in 1529 and his medal on Mercurino Gattinara.